Baso1st/tech-notes/Python.md

 - Python doesn't have do-while.
-Instead you can use while true a condition at the end to break
+Instead you can use while true and a condition at the end to break
   ```python
     While True:
       //Do Something